dresswithpockets/MilkCanvas/readme.md

 Thank you for using MilkCanvas for your interactive twitch bot needs <3

-MilkCanvas is rolling release. this means that features are addes as they're implemented and tested with integration.
+MilkCanvas is rolling release. this means that features are added as they're implemented and tested with integration.

 If you experience a bug, please report them!
 I'm dedicated to fixing bugs and unexpected behaviour in a matter of days, if not hours.